robertsean1995/BAWKP/README.md

 ### Script and Block Structures

 Scripts follow a predictable structure.
-These function as the skeletons for all scripts and blocks.
+The following function as the skeletons for all scripts and blocks.

 #### Bash